-Although rare, children under age 1 appear to be at higher risk of severe illness with COVID-19 than older children.
+Babies under age 1 might be at higher risk of severe illness with COVID-19 than older children.
 This is likely due to their immature immune systems and smaller airways, which make them more likely to develop breathing issues with respiratory virus infections.

 Newborns can become infected with the virus that causes COVID-19 during childbirth or by exposure to sick caregivers after delivery.
 If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
 Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
 When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.
-Research suggests that only about 2% to 5% of infants born to women with COVID-19 near the time of delivery test positive for the virus in the days after birth.
 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

-Infants who have COVID-19 or who can't be tested due to a lack of availability and have no symptoms might be discharged from the hospital, depending on the circumstances.
+Infants who have COVID-19 or who can't be tested and have no symptoms might be discharged from the hospital, depending on the circumstances.
 It's recommended that the baby's caregivers wear face masks and wash their hands to protect themselves.
 Frequent follow-up with the baby's health care provider is needed — by phone, virtual visits or in-office visits — for 14 days.
 Infants who test negative for COVID-19 can be sent home from the hospital.

 The Pfizer/BioNTech COVID-19 vaccine is available to people age 16 and older.
 Several companies have begun enrolling children as young as age 12 in COVID-19 vaccine clinical trials.
-Studies including younger children will begin soon.
+Studies including younger children have also begun.

 While children and adults experience similar symptoms of COVID-19, children's symptoms tend to be mild and cold-like.
 Most children recover within one to two weeks.
 Possible symptoms can include: